Configuring Snowflake PrivateLink Enterprise +

 - *Use privatelink-account-url or regionless-privatelink-account-url?:

-- dbt Cloud multi-tenant environment
+- dbt AWS multi-tenant environment (US, EMEA, AU):

 from the provided SYSTEM$GET_PRIVATELINK_CONFIG as the PrivateLink endpoint.
 Upon request, regionless-privatelink-account-url